-A week before joining forces with Maryland and Washington, DC, the Governor of Virginia Ralph Northam signed a decree requiring all schools to be closed by the end of the school year and many non-essential businesses to be closed for at least 30 days.
+A week before joining forces with Maryland and Washington, D.C., Virginia Governor Ralph Northham signed an executive order requiring all schools to close before the end of the school year, and many non-essential businesses closed for at least 30 days.

 The state was the first in the country to which the outbreak came.
 On March 23, Governor Jay Insley signed an order prohibiting Washington residents from leaving their homes, except for important tasks.

-“This is a human tragedy on a scale that we still cannot project,” said Insley.
-“It's time to stay home to win this fight.”
+“This is a human tragedy on a scale that we cannot project yet,” Inslee said.
+"It's time to sit at home to win this fight."

 Although West Virginia was the last state in the United States to report a confirmed case of coronavirus, on March 23, Governor Jim Justice ordered the state to remain at home.
 Closed also all non-essential enterprises.

 On March 24, Governor Tony Evers signed the Safer At Home order, which bans all non-essential trips.